kevinmatthes/routines/README.md

 state.
 In case a critical bug should be found in one of them, all would need to be edited by hand in order to fix it.

+This repository's aim is it therefore to introduce some templates for default instructions which are frequently required for setting up a new repository and making it compile.
+These build routines are written as scripts for *GNU Octave* which is available for free and as an open source application.

 All scripts are created for and tested with Octave.
 Although they might work with MATLAB, as well, a real support is for MATLAB compatibility is not provied, at the moment.